JustinFassio/recipe-generator/src/ai-image-generation/PHASE-4-COST-MANAGEMENT.md

     suggestions.push({
       type: 'prompt',
       title: 'Optimize Prompt Length',
+      description:
-      description: 'Shorter, more focused prompts can be more effective and cost-efficient',
+        'Shorter, more focused prompts can be more effective and cost-efficient',
       potentialSavings: promptAnalysis.potentialSavings,
       impact: 'low',
-      action: 'Use more concise prompts with key descriptive words' });
+      action: 'Use more concise prompts with key descriptive words', });
     estimatedMonthlySavings += promptAnalysis.potentialSavings;
   }